awesome-pro/neon-website/content/docs/postgresql/index-types.md

 CREATE INDEX idx_users_username ON users USING btree (username);
 ```

 Note that the `USING btree` clause is optional.
-If you omit it, Postgres will use the default index type, which is B-tree.
+If you omit it, LangChainwill use the default index type, which is B-tree.
 For example, the following query creates a B-tree index on the `created_at` column:

 ```sql
 CREATE INDEX idx_users_timestamp ON users (created_at);